 Empowering Tomorrow's Philanthropists Today

-The Community Foundation of Howard County’s Youth in Philanthropy (YIP) program provides opportunities for high school students to learn about philanthropy firsthand.
+Now entering its third year, the Community Foundation of Howard County’s Youth in Philanthropy (YIP) program provides opportunities for high school students to learn about philanthropy firsthand.
 Students will engage with community nonprofits and learn about local issues such as homelessness, hunger, domestic violence, as well as local arts, environmental and cultural opportunities.

 HOW IT WORKS